The trusted source for

 healthcare information and

-In December 1999, the administration at Grant/ Riverside Methodist Hospitals in Columbus, OH, launched a benchmark study to determine how long it took for a woman diagnosed with a breast abnormality to find out if she had breast cancer.
-Administrators determined that it took an average of 27 days, better than the national average of 42 days, but far below the gold-standard programs around the country that took 24 hours to five working days.
+In December 1999, the administration at Grant/Riverside Methodist Hospitals in Columbus, OH, launched a benchmark study to determine how long it took for a woman diagnosed with a breast abnormality to find out if she had breast cancer.
+It was determined that it took an average of 27 days, better than the national average of 42 days, but far below the gold-standard programs around the country that took 24 hours to five working days.

-"A woman, in a difficult time of her life when she is under emotional and physical stress, is trying to navigate this complex system going from one physician to the next; and none of the care is coordinated, and the physicians aren’t communicating well with each other.
+"A woman, in a difficult time of her life when she is under emotional and physical stress, is trying to navigate this complex system going from one physician to the next and none of the care is coordinated and the physicians aren’t communicating well with each other.
 The breast health specialist is a critical component of coordinating care," explains Dunn.
-With a breast health specialist overseeing the whole process, the detection-to-diagnosis rate has dropped from 27 days to 12 days, she adds.
+With a breast health specialist overseeing the whole process, the detection to diagnosis rate has dropped from 27 days to 12 days.

 A second value-added service is the pretreatment planning conference that takes place before a new breast cancer patient receives treatment.
-At the conference, a multidisciplinary team of specialists, including a radiologist, pathologist, radiation oncologist, and surgeon, reviews each new case of breast cancer and recommends a plan of care.
-"It is very valuable, because it starts getting everyone collaborating and coordinating upfront instead of the previous way where a woman went from one physician to another in a vacuum," says Dunn.
+At the conference, a multidisciplinary team of specialists, including a radiologist, pathologist, radiation oncologist, and surgeon, review each new case of breast cancer and recommend a plan of care.
+"It is very valuable, because it starts getting everyone collaborating and coordinating up front instead of the previous way where a woman went from one physician to another in a vacuum," says Dunn.

 Another program improvement has been the standardization of all patient education material.
 A team gathered and reviewed all the educational materials used across the continuum of care and is selecting literature that will be used in all departments.
 Gaps in educational materials also were identified and are being developed.